FCO/Red/docs/api/Red/Traits.md

 ) returns Empty
 ```

-is relationship Trait that defines a relationship receiving a column name, a model name and opitionaly a require, optional, no-prefetch and has-one.
+Trait that defines a relationship receiving a column name, a model name and opitionaly a require, optional, no-prefetch and has-one.

+### is before-create

 ### multi sub trait_mod:<is>